April 2026

 “Now.”

-Below, her father shouted something from scripture and then his voice was cut short.
+Then his voice was cut short.

 Her mother did not shout at all.